 #1.Computer Vision Technology

-Computer vision technology is a type of AI used to analyze digital images in order to recognize objects or people within them.
-Artificial intelligence is being applied in numerous ways in the retail sector at present.
+Computer vision technology is a sort of artificial intelligence that analyzes digital images to distinguish objects or persons within them.
+Artificial intelligence is currently being used in a variety of ways in the retail sector.

 For example, some stores are using it to identify shoplifters before they can steal anything.
 It can also be used to automate customer service tasks — like helping customers find what they’re looking for without having to ask an employee.